esengie/Software-Design-Course-2016/README.md

-./gradlew server
-./gradlew client
+./gradlew build

+May specify port at the start (or the default is 8081)

-cd build/libs
+cd build/javapackager-app
-java -Djava.util.logging.config.file="../../src/logging.properties" -jar server.jar 8082

-java -Djava.util.logging.config.file="../../src/logging.properties" -jar client.jar -port 8082 -server localhost
+java -Djava.util.logging.config.file="../../src/logging.properties" -jar au_java.jar 8083

 --